 You also need to consider that although you receive $150,000 from the sale, you’ll have to pay your real estate agent, your movers, and whoever is selling or renting your next home to you.
 To say nothing of the emotional fallout involved in leaving your home.

 In the past, you had to choose between leaving your home behind and taking on the financial burden of a loan.
-EasyKnock understands that neither of these options is ideal.
+Neither of these options is ideal.

-Enter Sell & Stay.
+Enter a sale-leaseback.
 This unique program allows you to sell your home and remain in place as a tenant.
 You can stay there until you decide to repurchase your home or relocate, whichever works better for you.

-EasyKnock puts the homeowner back in control, both financially and personally.
-Working through the Sell & Stay program, you:
+A sale-leaseback puts the homeowner back in control, both financially and personally.
+Working through this solution, you:

 - Enjoy clear communication about rates and prices

-With Sell & Stay, the only ongoing financial obligation you take on is the monthly rent you will pay, which is calculated based on the market rate for your geographic area.
+With a sale-leaseback program, the only ongoing financial obligation you take on is the monthly rent you will pay, which can be calculated based on the market rate for your geographic area.